mkobuolys/dartpad-workshop-segmented-state/src/introduction/instructions.md

 ![BLoC](https://dartpad-ws-segmented-state.web.app/images/bloc.png)

-_Business Logic Component_ (_BLoC_) is a design pattern that helps you separate the business logic from the representation layer and reuse the code more efficiently.
-The main idea of this pattern is to use _Streams_ and _Reactive Programming_ principles to pass events to _BLoC_ and subscribe to the changes in the state.
+_Business Logic Component_ (_BLoC_) is a design pattern that helps you separate the business logic from the presentation layer (Flutter widgets) and reuse the code more efficiently.
+The main idea of this pattern is to send events from your presentation layer to a _BLoC_ object, which processes the events and emits new states through a `Stream`.
+The presentation layer listens to the `Stream` and rebuilds the UI when a new state is emitted.
 For more information about this pattern, see [Reactive Programming - Streams - BLoC](https://www.didierboelens.com/2018/08/reactive-programming-streams-bloc/).

 [`bloc`](https://pub.dev/packages/bloc) is a Dart package that implements the _BLoC_ design pattern and abstracts the underlying low-level logic of _Streams_, implements the base building blocks (classes) of the _BLoC_ state management solution, like `Cubit` or `Bloc`.